Ahem, excuse me. Does this sound like your clients?

 2. Meal plan, meal plan, meal plan.

 What does your schedule look like this week?
 Build a meal plan around it.
 If you know it's going to be busy, slot in quick and easy recipes like overnight oats for breakfast all week.
-Fewer surprises mean a greater chance at using up all the food you have at home.
+Fewer surprises mean a greater chance of using up all the food you have at home.

 3. Shop at your local farmer's market.